Myth 1: Get your air conditioner technician through Craigslist.

 The interweb has given us a variety of choices to go to find an A/C system service technician, but proceed with caution because not all are created equal.
 While the Better Business Bureau gives you information on whether a company is accredited and, if so, a letter grade depending on their organization’s history and practices, other websites are open to anyone who wants to post an ad.
 For instance, Craigslist lets anyone post an ad providing their services, despite whether or not they’re actually qualified, licensed and bonded, or have the actual training and knowledge.

 If you hire a company or individual without being able to identify their qualifications and competence, it might end up costing you more in the long run.
-If the serviceman or woman doesn’t have the skills to properly fix your actual air conditioning system, you may end up needing a different, more experienced contractor to fix their mistakes and it could end up costing you multiple service charges.
+If the serviceman or woman doesn’t have the skills to properly fix your actual air conditioning system, you may end up needing a different, more experienced contractor to fix their mistakes and it could end up costing you multiple Trip Charges.

 Myth 2: Choosing a small business is better.